4GeeksAcademy/react-tutorial-exercises/exercises/01.2-hello-jsx/README.md

 ## :speech_balloon: Instructions

-The index.js file has a variable called `name` that can contain a name.
+The app.jsx file has a variable called `name` that can contain a name.

 Please include that variable inside the react output, replace the variable with the hard coded `"James"`.